johanberntsson/ozmoo/documentation/manual/techreport.md

 Set the statusline colour. (only for z3).

+    TARGET_C128
+    TARGET_C64
+    TARGET_MEGA65
+    TARGET_PLUS4

+Set the target platform.

+    TERPNO=n

+Set the interpreter number (0-19) as reported by the interpreter to the game.
+Default is 2 (Apple II) for Beyond Zork and 8 (C64) for other games.

+    UNSAFE

+Remove some checks for runtime errors, making the interpreter smaller and faster.

     VMEM

 Utilize virtual memory.
-Without this, the complete game must fit in C64 RAM available above the interpreter and below $D000, all in all about 40 KB.
+Without this, the complete game must fit in C64 RAM available above the interpreter, all in all about 50 KB.
 Also check section "Virtual memory flags" below.

     Z3
     Z4